 Examples of Road Rage Prosecutions in Texas

 Texas is rife with road rage incidents, and they come in many forms.
 Here are some examples of some recent Texas road rage incidents and their outcomes.

-- In July of this year, a 22-year-old man was found guilty of murder and sentenced to 50 years in prison due to a road rage incident that occurred in the summer of 2016.
+- In July 2017, a 22-year-old man was found guilty of murder and sentenced to 50 years in prison due to a road rage incident that occurred in the summer of 2016.
 The man, Aspen Warren, shot a woman through her car door, killing her.
 Warren said he intended to scare the young woman, and that “you can’t road rage somebody and expect them not to road rage you back, ” according to a story on NBC5.

 What Can You Do to Avoid Road Rage?

 Practicing safe driving habits is the key to avoiding incidents of road rage.
 This includes not driving when you are tired or distracted, not using obscene hand gestures, and leaving enough space between you and other drivers.
 Try to be wary of others behavior and avoid aggressive drivers.
 Aggressive behaviors are often a result of your attitude and emotional state.
 Put on relaxing music, practice patience, remember that you are sharing the road and try to put yourself in other driver’s shoes.
 Remember the Golden Rule and treat others how you would like to be treated.

 How Can You Avoid Being the Victim of Road Rage?

 If you find yourself on the receiving end of road rage, do not retaliate.
 Get out of their way, give them space to pass you or take an alternate route to your destination.
 Call the police if you believe you are in immediate danger, or if the driver is a danger to all the cars around you.
 It is best to not engage and be the bigger person, and ensure that you and your passengers reach your destination safely.